Craiova power station

-The 400 MW coal fired Craiova Power Station in Romania needed to refurbish its existing chimney.
-The chimney was a 200 m / 656 ft high, conical reinforced concrete shell, which was internally protected by a sectional ceramic brick liner.
-The brick liner was placed on concrete supports, attached directly to the concrete shell.
-Between the shell and the brick liner was a narrow space, filled with a thermal insulation material.
+The chimney was a 200 m high, conical reinforced concrete shell, which was internally protected by a sectional ceramic brick lining.
+The brick lining was placed on concrete supports, attached directly to the concrete shell.
+Between the concrete shell and the brick lining, there was a narrow space, filled with a thermal insulation material.

-A 1999 technical survey of the chimney showed that flue gas could penetrate into the space between the concrete shell and the brick liner.
-As a result the concrete shell and the brick lining supports were under attack from sulphuric acid condensate.
+A 1999 technical survey of the chimney showed, that flue gas could penetrate into the space between the concrete shell and the brick lining and, as a result, the concrete shell and the brick lining supports were under attack from sulphuric acid condensate.
 Furthermore, thermal cycling had created wide cracks in the concrete windshield.
-Any further deterioration of the chimney would be an unacceptable risk, especially if the earthquake risk in the area was also considered.
+It was concluded, that any further deterioration of the chimney would be an unacceptable risk, especially if the earthquake risk in the area was also considered.

-Based on a design by a leading chimney construction company, GIP Grup, the chimney was completely refurbished in 2002.
-Instead of using ceramic brick again, the existing brick liner was removed and the internal concrete surface was relined with the Pennguard® Block Lining System.
+Based on a design by a leading chimney construction company, GIP Grup from Bucharest, the chimney was completely refurbished in 2002.
+Instead of using ceramic brick once again, the internal concrete surface of 4.750 m² was relined using a lightweight PennguardTM system.